deployd/docs/docs/developing-modules/internal-api/resource.md

       console.log(options.msg); // 'hello world'
     }

-When the `hello()` method is called a context does not need to be provided as the `dpd` object is built with a context.
+When the `hello()` method is called, a context does not need to be provided as the `dpd` object is built with a context.
 A callback may be provided which will be executed with results of `fn(err, result)`.

 `/my-project/public/hello.js`